our best Festive table Design ideas, holiday dining table styling tips, cohesive Holiday Color Schemes Help

 - Also you can use elements like crystal, wood, glass or metals.
 Whatever you use, you will have more cohesion if each element is used more than once, preferably 2-3 times.

 Remember, these are guidelines only.
-After all, we are “The No-Rules Design Twins” 🙂 haha
+After all, we are “The No-Rules Design Twins.”

 For my dining room this year I chose traditional red and green.
-Because my dining room itself has almost all neutral colors I am able to carry this off.
+Because my dining room itself has almost all neutral colors, I am able to pull this off.

-To create a focal point on the far wall above the buffet I wanted to continue with my farmhouse style.
-I also envisioned this large farmhouse sign which I fell in love with at first sight!
-I knew the large white background of the sign would pop off the slate gray of the wall.
-For added detail and drama I moved my plate wall from the other wall to frame the sign.
-Again….the white plates create a nice contrast against the gray and brighten up the wall.
-I really love how it turned out!
+Again, the white plates create a nice contrast against the gray and brighten up the wall.
+I really love how it turned out.
 Curious about how to hang your own plate wall?
-Take a look at this blog post where I share my secrets to the perfect plate wall, including how to make your own plate hooks for almost zero cost and using just items you already have on hand!
-Click HERE.
+Take a look at this blog post where I share my secrets to the perfect plate wall, including how to make your own plate hooks for almost zero cost and using just items you already have on hand.

 Build Your Centerpiece for Your Festive Table